nibose92/MultiAlignment_Toolkit/README.md

 <br>

 ## 1) General Description
 The tools provided perform various functions with multiple sequence alignments.
+Annotations within the codes are extensive, so those who are learning to use Biopython and R may view the codes and understand what happens at each step of the process.

 ### a) Muscle alignment (Python or R):
 Takes a multiple sequence file in .fasta format, performs multiple sequence alignment using R or Biopython according to R. Edgar's algorithm, and gives the output in .fasta format.